AdobeDocs/workfront-known-issues.sv-SE/help/known-issues/known-issues-workfront/inactive/wf-proofs-proof-summary-shows-placeholder-thumbnail.md

 ---

-# Korrektur: [!UICONTROL Print summary] visar inte bildminiatyr
+# Korrektur: [!UICONTROL Print summary] visar inte miniatyrbilder

 <!--This is on both the WF and WFP TOCs-->